Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 3. Mix Flexibility

-It is the defined as ability to the change product mix while maintaining same total production quantity that is the producing same parts only in the different proportions.
-It is the also known as process flexibility.
-Mix flexibility provides protection against market variability by the accommodating changes in the product mix due to use of the shared resources.
-However, high mix variations may result in the requirements for a greater number of the tools, fixtures, and other resources.
-Mixed flexibility depends on the factors such as: Similarity of parts in the mix Machine flexibility Relative work content times of the parts produced.
+It is defined as the ability to change the product mix while maintaining the same total production quantity, that is, producing the same parts in different proportions.
+It is also known as process flexibility.
+Mix flexibility provides protection against market variability by accommodating changes in the product mix due to the use of shared resources.
+However, high mix variations may result in the requirement for a greater number of tools, fixtures, and other resources.
+Mixed flexibility depends on factors such as: Similarity of parts in the mix Machine flexibility Relative work content times of the parts produced

 4. Product Flexibility

-It refers to ability to the changeover to a new set of the products economically and quickly in response to the changing market requirements.
+It refers to the ability to change over to a new set of products economically and quickly in response to changing market requirements.
 The change over time includes time for the designing, planning, tooling, and featuring of the new products introduced in the manufacturing line-up.
-It depends upon following factors: Relatedness of the new part design with the existing part family Off-line part program preparation Machine the flexibility.
+It depends on the following factors: Relatedness of the new part design with the existing part family Off-line part programme preparation machines provide flexibility.

 5. Routing Flexibility

-It can define as capacity to the produce parts on alternative workstation in the case of equipment breakdowns, tool failure, and the other interruptions at any particular station.
-It helps in the increasing throughput, in presence of the external changes such as product mix, engineering changes, or the new product introductions.
-Following are the factors which decides routing flexibility Similarity of parts in the mix Similarity of the workstations Common tooling.
+It can be defined as the capacity to produce parts on an alternative workstation in the case of equipment breakdowns, tool failures, and other interruptions at any particular station.
+It helps increase throughput in the presence of external changes such as product mix, engineering changes, or new product introductions.
+Following are the factors that determine routing flexibility: Similarity of parts in the mix Similarity of the workstations Common tooling.

 6. Volume Flexibility